AbstractSDK/abstract/docs/src/intro.md

 ### Reliable Development Funding

 Developers on the Abstract platform can earn ongoing revenue for their contributions by leveraging the platform's tokenomics and community-driven incentives.
-They design and offer modules on the Module Marketplace and receive a portion of Abstract tokens from each sale.
-By participating in or forming Developer DAOs, developers gain access to funding for building modules and dApps, sharing profits among members.
-Furthermore, they can create modules based on user bounties, earning tokens for their efforts.
-This collaborative environment encourages the creation of top-quality modules, offering developers a continuous income stream and promoting value for all parties involved.
+They design and offer smart contracts on the Module Marketplace and receive a portion of Abstract tokens from each sale.
+By participating in or forming Developer DAOs, developers gain access to funding for building smart contracts and dApps, sharing profits among members.
+Furthermore, they can create smart contracts based on user bounties, earning tokens for their efforts.
+This collaborative environment encourages the creation of top-quality smart contracts, offering developers a continuous income stream and promoting value for all parties involved.

 ## Use Cases and Examples